dynatrace-oss-contrib/sdk-go/observability/opentelemetry/v2/README.md

 This package contains the components necessary to instrument CloudEvents clients with OpenTelemetry.
 The main component is the `OTelObservabilityService` which implements the `ObservabilityService` interface from CloudEvents.

-## Getting a fully instrumented CloudEvents HTTP client
+## Instrumented CloudEvents HTTP client

 If you want to get a fully instrumented HTTP client, use the helper method in the ` github.com/cloudevents/sdk-go/observability/opentelemetry/v2` module: